To learn more about the SGEM fellowship, please email Wendy Wesley at SGEM@lifespan.org.

 the past decade to include more than reproductive issues.
 Women’s health now depends upon complex interactions between biology, behavior and the

-Gender-specific medicine is a relatively new science defined as the study of the differences in men and women and how they experience health and disease.
+Sex- and gender-specific medicine is a relatively new science defined as the study of the differences in men and women and how they experience health and disease.

 “Sex” refers to biological differences between men and women such as chromosomes (XX or XY).
 “Gender” refers to the different roles and values men and